The infinitesimal and global Thurston geometry of Teichm{\"u}ller space: The convex geometry of Thurston metric spheres

 Thus the image, under $\iota_x$, of the set of unit measured laminations with support contained in $|\lambda|$, is a convex set.
 By \cref{thm:convextoface}, there is a unique minimal face of $\mathbf S_x^*$ containing this convex set. \end{proof}

 The following lemmas make use of the notation which we introduced in \cref{lem:supportset}, and illustrate some first applications of the notion of support closure (see \cref{defn:supportclosure}).
 They are key lemmas which will feature in the proofs of results to come in subsequent subsections.
+Recall that a geodesic lamination is said to be recurrent if any half-leaf starting at any point $x$ returns arbitrarily near to $x$.

 \begin{lemma} A recurrent geodesic lamination $\xi$ has non-empty transverse intersection with $|\lambda|$ if and only if it has non-empty transverse intersection with $\widehat{|\lambda|}$. \end{lemma}